aaronamran/MCSI-Remote-Cybersecurity-Internship/Penetration Testing/arbitrary-command-sql-injection.md

    RECONFIGURE;
    GO
    ```
 4. Verify that `xp_cmdshell` is enabled by running the command `EXEC xp_cmdshell 'whoami';` in the same query window.
-The output should look like this:
+The output should look like this <br/>
    ![image](https://github.com/user-attachments/assets/f6fc0fb6-44da-4d4b-9cb0-73c1ada05908)
 5. Add MSSQL Server service account to local administrators by running `lusrmgr.msc` to open Local Users and Groups Manager.
-Add `NT Service\MSSQLSERVER` to the Administrators group
+Add `NT Service\MSSQLSERVER` to the Administrators group <br/>
    ![image](https://github.com/user-attachments/assets/7f1938de-c875-4359-b72f-212c133d3ac6)
 6. Before running the vulnerable web application, download and install SQLSRV driver that matches the PHP version.